xnodix/deep-learning-machine-vision-camera-lens-guide/README.md

 ## Lens Selection

 There are many lens manufacturers, and below is the list of some of the most popular ones together with some lens models and their specifications.
+One common denominator for the lenses in the table below is that they are all C mount type, hence they will only work with C mount cameras, which is the most common mounting in the machine vision industry.

 |OEM|PN|Focal length [mm]|Resolution [MP]|Resolving power [lp / mm]|F. no|WD [mm]|Angle of View|Mount|Weight [g]|Sensor size [inches]|Pixel size [microns]|Dimensions [mm]|TV distortion [%]|Filter thread [mm]|
 |:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|